rise-cli/rise-functions/README.md

 ## Project Structure

-A rise focus project as the following structure:
+A project as the following structure:

 ```bash
 /functions